-If the UE is not configured with RLM or BFD on the deactivated PSCell, interruptions on PCell or activated SCell(s) due to measurements on the deactivated PSCell are allowed with up to [0.5%] probability of missed ACK/NACK feedback when the configured [measCyclePSCell] is 640ms or longer.
+If the UE is not configured with RLM or BFD on the deactivated PSCell, interruptions on PCell or activated SCell(s) due to measurements on the deactivated PSCell are allowed with up to 0.5% probability of missed ACK/NACK feedback when the configured measCyclePSCell is 640ms or longer.
 The UE is only allowed to cause interruptions on PCell or activated SCell(s) immediately before and immediately after an SMTC.
-Each interruption shall not exceed requirement in [Table 8.2.2.2.2-1].
+Each interruption shall not exceed requirement in Table 8.2.2.2.2-1.

-Editor’s Note: the name of the signalling IE [measCyclePSCell] subjects to final RAN2 decision.

-If the UE is configured with RLM or BFD on the deactivated PSCell, the rate of ACK/NACK feedback loss on any active serving cell resulting from RRM measurements on the deactivated PSCell shall not exceed [1.0%].
+If the UE is configured with RLM or BFD on the deactivated PSCell, the rate of ACK/NACK feedback loss on any active serving cell resulting from RRM measurements on the deactivated PSCell shall not exceed 1.0%.

-[Interruptions on PCell or activated SCell(s) due to measurements on the deactivated SCell(s) other than PSCell within the deactivated SCG shall meet requirements in clause 8.2.4.2.3.]